 - 66 TV

 Do not use as a verb.
 It has conflicting meanings -- to put a bill forward for discussion and to postpone discussion of it.

 Radical Sunni Muslim movement that ruled most of Afghanistan from 1996 to 2001.
 From the Arabic for “student” (Talib).
 The plural is Taliban which usually takes a plural verb.

-Not targetted.
-Except in a military context, prefer aimed at or directed at, or describe exactly what is being done to whom.
+Except in a military context, prefer “aimed at” or “directed at,” or describe exactly what is being done to whom.

 Soviet ethnic group.
 Not Tartar.

 Saying the same thing twice, as in “a new record.”
 A few others: “originally built,” “future risks,” “weather conditions,” “in a westerly direction.”

 Tax avoidance is legal, tax evasion is illegal.
 Be specific.

 A populist U.S. political movement, not an organized political party.
 Tea Party supporters tend to take libertarian, not liberal positions in the US sense of liberal.
 They tend to oppose the Washington political establishment, advocate small government and reduced taxes, and espouse conservative positions abortion and LGBT issues.